avphillips11/Avphillips11/README.md

 ---

-Security and AI have more in common than most people think — both require structure, oversight, and someone willing to ask the hard questions.
+Security and AI have more in common than most people think.
+Both require structure, oversight, and someone willing to ask the hard questions.

 I'm a GRC and Privacy Analyst with a product manager brain.
 I solve